otlw/assess/README.md

 that pays for the deployment.
 (Metamask -> Settings -> Reveal Seed Words)

 Your secrets.json-file should look like this:
->'{seed: "baseball poet vague session shrimp humus embrace glare monkey donkey balony bread"}'
+>'{"seed": "baseball poet vague session shrimp humus embrace glare monkey donkey balony bread"}'

 #### 1) Specify an initial set of users

-NOTE: If you *DON'T* want to add initial users to mew nor distribute tokens to them, follow the instructions in the comments of `migrations/2_deploy_contracts.js` and continue at step 2).
+NOTE: If you *DON'T* want to add initial users to mew nor distribute tokens to them continue at step 2).

 If you *DO* want to seed the network with some initial users in the mew-concept create a specific list of accounts, which you save it as `./intitialMembers.json` in the root-folder of the project.

 Its content should look like this:
->'{accounts: ['0xaccount1...', 0xaccount2...', ... ]}'
+>'{"accounts": ["0xaccount1...", "0xaccount2...", ... ]}'

 _OPTIONAL_: If you want to be able to add more members than specified in the list, adjust the `nInitialMewMembers`-variable in `/migrations/2_deploy_contracts.js`